 This will also include basics for all kinds of transactions in stock markets such as futures, options as well as commodities.

 You need to know…

-Before you directly jump on to the video, here are some of the things you might want to keep in mind.
+Before you go any further, here are some of the important things you need to keep in mind.

 I have checked the option Integrate Account and Inventory to NO.

 The reason for checking this option to No is simple.

 If we integrate accounts and inventory, the closing stock will appear in Profit and Loss account.

 But since it is our investment, it must be shown in the Balance Sheet and not in Profit and Loss account.